German court fines two doctors over abortion 'advertising' - Journal du Cameroun

 It is left out of universities’ course books for student doctors and kept unavailable in swathes of the country.

-A woman who wants to abort within the first trimester is required to attend a consultation at a registered centre.
+A woman who wants an abortion within the first trimester is required to attend a consultation at a registered centre.

-The aim of the interview is to “incite the woman to continue the pregnancy,” according to the rules, even if in the end she has the final say.
+The aim of the interview is to “encourage the woman to continue the pregnancy,” according to the rules, even if in the end she has the final say.

 Excluding special circumstances such as a pregnancy that threatens the life of the mother, or one arising from rape, abortion is not a procedure that is reimbursable by health insurance.